The Head, Queensland: Geography

+Part of the north-east of the locality is within the Main Range National Park.
+Apart from this protected area, the land use is a mixture of grazing on native vegetation and crop growing.

 History

 The neighbourhood of Wilsons Peak is named after the mountain peak of the same name, which in turn was named by Captain Patrick Logan, commandant of the Moreton Bay penal colony, probably after Captain Wilson, the Director of Public Works in New South Wales.
 The peak's Indigenous name is Jirramun.

-Wilson's Peak State School opened on 23 August 1909 and closed on 1944.
+Wilson's Peak State School opened on 23 August 1909 and closed in 1944.
 It was located at 1966 Condamine River Road (28.2792°S 152.4391°E).
 The site is now used as short-term holiday accommodation.